 Many individuals are looking for the chance to advance their skills in the technology field.
-With more jobs requiring a degree for advancement, a bachelor's degree allows students to move to the next stage in the Information Technology (IT) career.
-The WebBSIT program is designed for people seeking a Bachelor's degree in IT, but whose lifestyles make it difficult to attend traditional classes on campus.
+With more jobs requiring a degree for advancement, a bachelorTMs degree allows students to move to the next stage in the Information Technology (IT) career.
+The WebBSIT program is designed for people seeking a BachelorTMs degree in IT, but whose lifestyles make it difficult to attend traditional classes on campus.
 People who have family commitments, travel frequently, serve in the military, or simply prefer online learning NOW have the opportunity to earn the degree.
 With Georgia WebBSIT program, all courses are available online, so education is only a mouse click away anytime, anywhere.
-Moreover, the WebBSIT program lets continue current job while pursing the degree.
+Moreover, the WebBSIT program lets students continue their current jobs while pursing the degree.